petitmi/petitmi.github.io/content/_index.md

         <td>
 **G’day, mate.** It's me, a mysticorgi (mysterious corgi) living in Western Canada who often oscillates between contradictions and goes against the grain.
 I'm not very shrewd, and I consider that a virtue.
 In the Myers-Briggs Type Indicator (MBTI), I identify as [INTP-T](https://www.16personalities.com/intp-personality).
 However, I sometimes transform among INFP and ENTP, which implies that I'm a contradictory individual who often goes against the grain.

 Here, I document my thoughts and beliefs, which can be primarily found in [Juicy](https://petitmi.com/juicy).
-My profession has always revolved around data science, which has consumed a significant portion of my life through my career and academic study.
+My profession has always revolved around data science, which has consumed a huge portion of my life through my career and academic study.
 Within it, there are aspects that require sheer willpower to persevere, but still many excitements and insights from them.
 You can find this content under [Bread](https://petitmi.com/bread).
 Articles are written in [Chinese](https:petitmi.com/categories/%E4%B8%AD%E6%96%87/) and [English](https:petitmi.com/categories/english/), which can be filtered through *Seeds-Categories*.

 **Some of my other facts:**\
 I am fond of music that incorporates elements of blues, jazz, electronic, or space pop.
 There's something about music with a waltz rhythm that inexplicably moves me.\